-Before joining Stanford as a postdoctoral scholar, I worked almost 5 years on a big clinical laboratory in Brazil named Diagnósticos da América (DASA), being responsible for the establishment and leadership of the bioinformatics department.
+I have been working full-time with bioinformatics for over 15 years.
+Before joining Stanford as a postdoctoral scholar, I worked for almost 5 years in a big clinical laboratory in Brazil named Diagnósticos da América (DASA), being responsible for the establishment and leadership of the bioinformatics department.
 My team was responsible for the validation/operation of multiple strategic products based NGS data as well as the bioinformatics support on selected research projects.

 I am highly interested in biological questions that can be addressed by DNA sequencing, especially ideas that may be applied to impact a large number of people.

 Doctor of Philosophy, University of Sao Paulo (2017)

 Master of Science, University of Sao Paulo (2012)